achan88/BulletHellGame/README.md

 # Game Objective

 Oryx The Mad God is trying to take over the realm of Pokémon!
 Luckily, he appears to be weak to Psychic type attacks.
-One brave pokemon has escaped cativity and challenged the malign deity to a duel.
+One brave Pokémon has escaped captivity and challenged the malign deity to a duel.
 Even with a type advantage, this fight will not be easy.
 As Gardevoir, you must defeat Oryx to save the Pokémon realm.
 The state of the Pokémon world rests on your shoulders.

 # Gameplay Mechanics